Contact & FAQ

 No.

-Since 2nd October 2023, computer and device forensics including at an expert witness level, requires Compliance with The Code of Practice from the Forensic Regulator (362 page PDF Document opened from an external site).
+Since 2nd October 2023, computer and device forensics including at an expert witness level, as well as cell site analysis, requires Compliance with The Code of Practice from the Forensic Regulator (388 page PDF Document opened from an external site).

 SRC follows strict procedures in terms of securely reviewing cases and data storage.
 Sam also fully reviews the underlying raw data and otherwise to ensure all reports are prepared accurately.
 She does not provide forensic software report "push-button" based forensics.
 However, SRC is currently non-compliant with The Code of Practice, and does not have ISO17025 accreditation.
 A full discussion of this will be provided prior/at the point of estimating, and where the instruction is accepted, the required non-compliance declarations made.
 SRC can work within the ACPO Guidelines as is appropriate (although these guidelines are outdated).

-Sam may accept civil/family instructions in the event they involve the investigation of a death or involve children.
-However, note that for any case, it will be essential that you ascertain written permission for access to the devices and data in full (for handsets/computers this will be everything stored including possibly deleted data) since without this SRC will be unable to progress the case.
+Yes.
+Due to the detailed nature of the work that Sam specialises in, she is primarily a criminal practitioner working on complex technical cases.
+However, Sam does accept detailed and technical instructions in some civil/family cases.
+Usually these are cases involving the investigation of a death/serious injury and/or involve children.
+However, note that for any case, it will be essential that you have permission for access to the devices and data in full (for handsets/computers this will be everything stored including possibly deleted data) since without this SRC will be unable to progress the case.

 Please provide case details when contacting and Sam can advise you accordingly.

-Sam Raincock Consultancy (SRC) is based in Hexham, Northumberland, and has been in operation now for over 15 years.
-The company was formed by Sam Raincock in 2009 and incoporated in 2011.
+Sam Raincock Consultancy (SRC) is based in Hexham, Northumberland, with the company being in business for over 15 years.
+Specifically it was formed by Sam Raincock in 2009 and incorporated in 2011.

 The company details are: Sam Raincock Consultancy Limited